AashitV/htb-screencrack-solution/README.md

 -> Here's the number of bypasses available for the same: https://github.com/b4rdia/HackTricks/blob/master/pentesting-web/ssrf-server-side-request-forgery/url-format-bypass.md

--> This is the way to interact with the Server Database and inject the payload.
+-> This is the way to interact with the Server Database and inject the payload through the input field.

 ---